Bobingstern/NumCalcJs/README.md

 ```

 ### NIntegrate
-`NumCalc.NIntegrate(f: number, a: number, b: number): number`
+`NumCalc.NIntegrate(f: number, a: number, b: number, prec: boolean): number`

 Computes the definite integral of `f` over a given interval `a, b` using Gaussian Quadrature and and a table of 64 Weights and Abscissae.
 It can handle improper integrals too using bounds of `Infinity` or `-Infinity`.
 Error is fixed but runs extremely fast only using 64 calls of `f` to get a very precise integral value.
+If `prec` is `true` then it will use 300 weights abscissae producing a near a perfect integral.
 Likely to fail if the bounds contain an asymptote.

 ```js
 function f(x) {